Hastings was the representative for Washington’s 4th congressional district and was a Republican. He served from 1995 to 2014.

 Read our 2014 Report Card for Hastings.

-Each dot in the chart below was a member of the House of Representatives in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hastings is shown as a purple triangle. (analysis methodology)
+Hastings is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2014 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-Hastings was the primary sponsor of 7 bills that were enacted:
+Hastings was the primary sponsor of 10 bills that were enacted.
+The most recent include:

 - H.R.
 1158 (113th): North Cascades National Park Service Complex Fish Stocking Act

 - H.R.
 527 (113th): Helium Stewardship Act of 2013

 - H.R.
 2245 (110th): To designate the Department of Veterans Affairs outpatient clinic in Wenatchee, Washington, as the Elwood “Bud” Link Department of Veterans Affairs Outpatient Clinic.